 Divide between two Old Fashioned glasses.

-Garnish with lime slices and serve immediately.
+Garnish with the lime slices.